Huang Rong

-Huang Rong is a fictional female protagonist in the wuxia novel The Legend of the Condor Heroes by Jin Yong.
+Huang Rong, known as Lotus Huang in the St. Martin's English translation, is a fictional female protagonist in the wuxia novel The Legend of the Condor Heroes by Jin Yong.
 She also appears as a supporting character in the sequel, The Return of the Condor Heroes.

 In The Legend of the Condor Heroes

 Huang Rong was born to Huang Yaoshi and Feng Heng.
 Her mother died shortly after she was born and her father raised her all by himself on Peach Blossom Island.
 She was an intelligent child and quick learner, so her father imparted her with all his skills and knowledge.
 She flees from home after a quarrel with her father and disguises herself as a beggar by donning filthy rags.

 Huang Rong meets Guo Jing for the first time in an inn while she was arguing with a waiter.
 Guo Jing feels sorry for her and decides to pay for her meal.
 Huang Rong finds him interesting and she orders all kinds of fine cuisine and shares with him.
 Guo Jing even gives her some gold ingots he received from Genghis Khan.
 When she asks, he offers her his prized Ferghana horse, a rare Central Asian breed.
 Since then, Huang Rong is attracted to Guo Jing as she sees that he is a simple, honest and innocent young lad.